iree-org/iree/docs/developer_overview.md

   -o /tmp/module.fb
 ```

-Custom translations may also be layered on top of `iree-translate` - see
+Custom translations may also be layered on top of `iree-translate`, see
 [iree/samples/custom_modules/dialect](https://github.com/google/iree/blob/master/iree/samples/custom_modules/dialect)
 for a sample.